 The recent electrical IP geophysical campaign has highlighted several compelling concealed targets at Vania North.
 The geophysical interpretation suggests the potential existence of HSE-type anomalies, which may represent diatreme and vein-type structures, possibly underlain by a deeper more porphyry-like geophysical response, which warrants further evaluation, including drilling.
-Prior to drilling, Mirasol plans to complete infill DSG lines at Vania North to assist in vectoring into the best areas for the maiden drill program.
+In preparation for drilling, Mirasol has complete infill DSG lines at Vania North to assist in vectoring into the best areas for the maiden drill program.